Ahh, Turks and Caicos. Tied with Bahamas as my favourite Caribbean destination, this port never fails to disappoint.

 Or maybe…a bit of both?

-Personally, we like to try all the activities.
-Our itinerary tends to be the opposite of everyone elses’- we head to Margaritaville first to try the FlowRider and have a tropical drink, THEN relax on the beach when the masses arrive later in the day because…it’s five o’clock somewhere!
+We like to try all the activities.
+Our itinerary tends to be the opposite of everyone elses’- we head to Margaritaville first to try the FlowRider and have a tropical drink, then relax on the beach when the masses arrive later in the day because…it’s five o’clock somewhere!

-There is no charge for either spot, so the only money required is if you decided to buy something onshore.
+There is no charge for either spot, so the only money required is if you decide to buy something onshore.

-If you are looking for shopping at this cruise port, the only options will be the duty-free shops in the cruise center unless you decide to head to Cockburn Town, which is just less than 5 kilometers away.
+If you are looking to shop at this cruise port, the only options will be the duty-free shops in the cruise center unless you decide to head to Cockburn Town, which is just less than 5 kilometers away.